BSI Service No.1 Kukri (standard issue khukuri)

-Service No.1 is identical to GI5 except for its well polished blade and handle and its shape that is slightly modified, in fact bettered.
+"Service No.1" service or British Standard Issue (BSI) kukri is identical to GI5 except for its well polished blade and handle and its shape that is slightly modified, in fact bettered.
 With GI5 soldiers had to literally polish the blade with whatever local resources available and thus had to put a lot of time and effort to achieve the objective or the army’s high standard.
-But with the Service No.1, its already polished (inbuilt) format, not only saved time and energy but it brought tidiness and uniformity to the khukuri and uniform as a whole.
-Since a standard issue from 1950’s onwards is typically a parade knife, need for a shiny and smart kukri knife was must for which now soldiers did not have to worry with the Service No.1.
-However the soldiers still had to work on the buffalo hide leather scabbard of the khukuri to make it shiny thus most replaced by patent leather from local workshops.
+But with the new British Service No.1 kukri, its already well polished format (inbuilt), not only saved time and energy but also brought tidiness and uniformity to the kukri and uniform as a whole.
+A standard service issue kukri starting from 1950’s onwards has always been a typical a parade knife so the need for a shiny and smart kukri knife was must for which now soldiers did not have to worry with the Service No.1 kukri.
+However the soldiers still had to work on the buffalo hide leather scabbard to make it shiny thus most replaced by patent leather from local workshops.

-Size of blade: 10.5 inch
+Size of blade: 10.5 inch approx

 Materials: Water buffalo leather scabbard, water buffalo horn handle, 2 x small knives